cfengine/documentation/manuals/architecture/components.markdown

 ****

-CFEngine is comprised of a number of components: components responsible for implementing promises, components responsible for organizing large networks of agents, and other components responsible for providing the infrastructure of CFEngine.
+There are a number of components in CFEngine, with each component performing a unique function: components responsible for implementing promises, components responsible for organizing large networks of agents, and other components responsible for providing the infrastructure of CFEngine.

-CFEngine's software agents are independent components running on the various systems that make up your infrastructure.
+These components form the basis of automation with CFEngine.
+They are independent software agents running on the various systems that make up your infrastructure.
 They communicate with one  another as shown in the following figure, using a protocol that allows each  host to distribute promises, act upon them, and report status to a central server.

 ![Components overview](components-overview.png)